Ruairí Ó Brádaigh: Sinn Féin and the Irish Republican Army

 He joined Sinn Féin in 1950.
 While at university, in 1951, he joined the Irish Republican Army.
 In September 1951, he marched with the IRA at the unveiling of the Seán Russell monument in Fairview Park, Dublin.
 A teacher by profession, he was also a Training Officer for the IRA.
 In 1954, he was appointed to the Military Council of the IRA, a subcommittee set up by the IRA Army Council in 1950 to plan a military campaign against Royal Ulster Constabulary barracks in Northern Ireland.

 On 13 August 1955, Ó Brádaigh led a ten-member IRA group in an arms raid on Hazebrouck Barracks, near Arborfield, Berkshire.
 It was a depot for the No. 5 Radar Training Battalion of the Royal Electrical and Mechanical Engineers.
 It was the biggest IRA arms raid in Britain and netted 48,000 rounds of .303 ammunition, 38,000 9 mm rounds, 1,300 rounds for .380 weapons, and 1,300 .22 rounds.

 In addition, a selection of arms were seized, including 55 Sten guns, two Bren guns, two .303 rifles and one .38 pistol.
 Most if not all of the weapons were recovered in a relatively short period of time.
 A van, travelling too fast, was stopped by the police and IRA personnel were arrested.
 Careful police work led to weapons that had been transported in a second van and stored in London.

 The IRA Border Campaign commenced on 12 December 1956.
-As an IRA General Headquarters Staff (GHQ) officer, Ó Brádaigh was responsible for training the Teeling Column (one of the four armed units prepared for the Campaign) in the west of Ireland.
+As an IRA General Headquarters Staff (GHQ) officer, Ó Brádaigh was responsible for training the Teeling Column in the west of Ireland, one of the four armed units prepared for the Campaign.
 During the Campaign, he served as second-in-command of the Teeling Column.

 On 30 December 1956, he partook in the Teeling Column attack on Royal Ulster Constabulary barracks in Derrylin, County Fermanagh.
-RUC Constable John Scally was killed in the attack; Scally was the first fatality of the new IRA campaign. Ó Brádaigh and others were arrested by the Garda Síochána across the border the day after the attack, in County Cavan.
+RUC Constable John Scally was killed in the attack.
+Scally was the first fatality of the new IRA campaign. Ó Brádaigh and others were arrested by the Garda Síochána across the border the day after the attack, in County Cavan.
 They were tried and jailed for six months in Mountjoy Prison for failing to account for their whereabouts.
-O'Bradaigh was a leading abstentionist, upon his arrest he refused to recognize the authority of the Irish government and refused to renounce violence in exchange for his release.
+O'Bradaigh was a leading abstentionist.
+Upon his arrest he refused to recognize the authority of the Irish government and refused to renounce violence in exchange for his release.